 Because browning leaves are usually caused by improper care, pests, or natural aging, the next steps you take will be dependent on the issue you’re trying to resolve.
 Be sure to research the natural/needed environmental conditions of every plant you bring into your home.
 Not all plants are the same, and you’ll see that some issues are resolved simply by moving the plant from an east-facing window to a south-facing window.

-The best way to combat any plant damage caused by over or under-watering is to research the amount each individual plant needs to be watered and follow that care as closely as possible.
+The best way to combat any plant damage caused by overwatering or underwatering is to research the amount each individual plant needs to be watered and follow that care as close as possible.
 Every plant is different, which is why having a set day where you water all your plants (although good in concept) can end up depriving a plant of what it actually needs.
 It’s also important to check the dryness of the soil before watering, too.
-In colder months, you won’t need to water as often as warmer ones, so checking the soil will be a good indicator of when your plant is ready for another drink.
+In colder months, you won’t need to water as often as warmer months, so checking the soil is a good indicator of when your plant is ready for another drink.
+Check the moisture level in the soil with your index finger or use a moisture-reading tool.

-For pests and disease, one of the most important things you can do is continuously check your plants and treat them as soon as you see something’s wrong.
-Just because they’re houseplants doesn’t mean they won’t suffer from a pest infestation!
+For pests and diseases, one of the most important things you can do is continuously check your plants and treat them as soon as you see something’s wrong.
+Just because they’re houseplants doesn’t mean they won’t suffer from a pest infestation.
+Some pests that can cause issues with your indoor plants include spider mites, mealybugs, and aphids.
 There are a lot of things you can do to treat pests and diseases, including fungicide and insecticidal soap.

 As far as aging plants go, there isn’t really any way to fix or prevent that natural process from happening.
 The only thing you can do is to continue to provide your plant with the proper care and continue to help it provide energy to the living leaves.

-The most important thing you’ll do, regardless of the cause, is removing the brown leaves.
+The most important thing you’ll do, regardless of the cause, is to remove the brown leaves.
 Once they’ve turned brown, they can’t be saved.
 By trimming them off, you’re allowing the plant to divert the energy it was spending on the dead/dying leaves to fresh leaves and new growth.

 You can always keep some insecticidal soap or fungicide on hand so you’ll be prepared if an issue arises, and you can fertilize the plant to help provide it with proper nutrients.
 The best preventative measures you can take are research and proper care.
 Researching each plant you have to make sure you know how much water and light it needs will be key for aiding in the longevity of your plants.